 Hello Milan?
 It’s Blair from America.

+You guys like spray paint.
 I made the mistake of listening to the young woman at the front desk.
 I asked her where I could get new boots or “scarpas”.
 She gave me the name of this mall not too far from the hotel.
 I took a cab there the next day and wasn’t very impressed.
 It was a mall like any other in the world except everyone spoke Italian.
 The only interesting thing was that there were a whole bunch of men in suits walking through the mall talking to their friends and they didn’t look like they worked there.
 The Italian way of life seems very laid back and quite nice.
 I went to buy an American “capitalist coca cola” in a supermarket in the mall and didn’t have the right change and a man bought it for me.
 Very nice people here.
 The girls in the shoe stores were very helpful even though I spoke very little Italian.
 After my third shoe store I knew how to ask for boots but that was about it, oh and tell everyone my name in Italian.

 As I waited for my ride I was disappointed.
 I thought Milan would have more architecture.
 When my ride arrived I was scolded for ending up at this mall.
 He brought me to Duomo Square.
 It was beautiful.
 I was also scolded for thinking La Scala was in Rome.
 It was wonderful to see the crowded squares with people shopping and eating outside, lying in the grass in the parks.
 It was also interesting to see Milan’s version of MTV and all the teenagers screaming up to the cameras in one of the buildings by the great church.